 - the 2-day best practice conference (14.-15.12.2017) and

 - the ECPA 2017 awards and 20th anniversary ceremony (evening of 14.12.2017).

 Focus on the 'Cyber Safety'

-Keynote speeches (1-2) will be delivered in a separate event on the afternoon of 13.12 in the form of a public lecture to all the interested counterparts, incl. all the international/national guests attending the conference, students from different universities in Tallinn and also specialists and practitioners working on the field in Estonia and also in EU.
+Keynote speech will be delivered by professor Alisdair Gillespie (Lancaster University) in a separate event on the afternoon of 13 December in the form of a public lecture to all the interested counterparts, incl. all the international/national guests attending the conference, students from different universities in Tallinn and also specialists and practitioners working on the field in Estonia and also in EU.